xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 - `for`

-For loop is a syntax suger of the while loop
+For loop is a syntax sugar of the while loop

 ```
 // Expressions: